buzzie71/MaskOfFutures/README.md

    - `/mofmsg view [category]` will show a list of subcategories if they exist (eg. a query of `zombie` will show subcategories `item` and `noitem`).
 Subcategories can be queried by appending them to categories after a period (eg. `zombie.noitem`).
 Otherwise, the command will show a list of strings in that subcategory.
 The actual key that is queried in the config is `msg.[category supplied in the command]`.
    - `/mofmsg add [category] [death message]` will add the specified death message to the category.
 This can only be done for string lists.
    - `/mofmsg delete [category] [number]` will delete the string with that number from the list, as seen when querying it with `view`.
 This can only be done for string lists.
    - `/mofmsg addcat [category]` will add a new category of strings or overwrite an existing category, as well as insert a placeholder string in the resulting list.
 Be sure to replace the placeholder!
 Useful for adding new death message categories, eg. if a new death method is added to the game but not yet to the config.
+This can also be used to add categories for custom message items.
    - `/mofmsg delcat [category]` will delete the category.
 The command will restore all the string lists in that category to its default values, if they exist in the default config.
 Its effect on the parent keys of the string list is undefined, but they can be restored by using `addcat` to remake their place in the config.
+   - `/mofmsg renamecat [category1] [category2]` will rename a category from existing category [category1] to a new category [category2].  [category1] is then deleted.
+Note that this command will not work if [category1] does not exist, or if [category2] exists and has more than one entry.
+   - `/mofmsg viewitem` will display the items under `itemMsg` that may display custom death messages when held by a mob that kills the player as a numbered list.
+   - `/mofmsg additem [itemname]` will add the specified item to the `itemMsg` list.
+To create corresponding death messages for the item, use `/mofmsg addcat [itemname]` and then `add` and `delete` to change the list of death messages in the created category.
+   - `/mofmsg delitem [number]` will remove the numbered entry according to the list shown with `/mofmsg viewitem`, and will prevent kills by the removed item from showing a custom death message for it.
+(This change may not take effect until after a server restart.)
+   - `/mofmsg additemreport [category]` will convert the mentioned category to support item reporting.
+Specifically, it moves the death messages in `msg.[category]` to `msg.[category].noitem` and adds `msg.[category].item`.
+This is only recommended for use for death messages by mob; the behavior after using this on non-mob kills is undefined.
+If the category already supports item reporting (has `.item` and `.noitem` lists), or has a different key format, then this command will do nothing.
+   - `/mofmsg delitemreport [category]` will remove item reporting from the mentioned category.
+Specifically, it moves the death messages in `msg.[category].noitem` to `msg.[category]` and deletes `msg.[category].item`.
+This is only recommended for use for death messages by mob; the behavior after using this on non-mob kills is undefined.
+If the category does not support item reporting (does not have `.item` or `.noitem` lists), or has a different key format, then this command will do nothing.
+   - `/mofmsg viewshare` will show all the mob list sharing currently in the config in the form `[cause1] -> [cause2]`.  `[cause1]` refers to the kill cause, while `[cause2]` refers to the kill cause whose death message list is used for kills by `[cause1]`.
+Both `[cause1]` and `[cause2]` follow the death cause naming convention of the plugin, which for mobs will generally follow the Spigot EntityType enum naming convention.
+   - `/mofmsg addshare [cause1] [cause2]` will add the specified death message sharing to the `listShare` list in the config.
+Naming conventions for `[cause1]` and `[cause2]` are described in the preceding description for `/mofmsg viewshare`.
+   - `/mofmsg delshare [number]` will remove the numbered entry according to the list shown with `/mofmsg viewshare`, and thus remove the use of `[cause2]` death messages for kills by `[cause1]`.

 ===
 Undead horse spawning and taming